Bush food gardens

-Our beautiful educational signs are available to order in either long lasting and recyclable powder-coated steel, or in economical corflute.
+Our beautiful interpretive signs are available to order in either long lasting and recyclable powder-coated steel, or in economical corflute.
 Examples can be seen here.

-Our bush food garden sign has been hand drawn for us, and is available in A4 or A5.
+Our bush food garden sign has been hand drawn for us, and is available in A3 or A4.

-Our plant identification signs are available in A5, and feature a colour photograph, the plant’s botanical name, common name, how to grow and how to use the plant, as well as some simple graphics for quick information.
+Our plant identification signs are available in A5 and B5, and feature a colour photograph, the plant’s botanical name, common name, how to grow and how to use the plant, as well as some simple graphics for quick information.

 Contact us to discuss your needs.